dragonflydb/documentation/docs/managing-dragonfly/using-http.md

 ## Authentication
 By default, HTTP does not require authentication.
-However, if `requirepass` is set then the HTTP request should authorize with username `default` and password the value set with `requirepass`.
+However, if `requirepass` is set then the HTTP request should authorize with username `default` and the password will be the value of `requirepass`.

 Note that `default` should not be confused with the ACL's `default` user.
-These two, do not always share the exact same password even if `requirepass` sets the `default` ACL user password because the vice versa is not true, that is, `ACL SETUSER default >newpass` will not change the current password specified in `requirepass`.
+These two do not always share the exact same password even if `requirepass` sets the `default` ACL user password because the vice versa is not true, that is, `ACL SETUSER default >newpass` will not change the current password specified in `requirepass`.